maxthestranger/testing_practice/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello World
+# Testing with Jest

-> A simple hello world project
+> A simple AAA with jest

 ## Built With